More pages ...

 A simple method would be to tally every candidate appearance on every ballot as a vote for that candidate, much like approval voting.
 The candidates with the highest N tallies would get seated.

-This can potentially produce odd results.
+This can theoretically produce odd results.
 Imagine an election for a 5-seat legislature in which nobody ranked Candidate X in their top 5 … but everyone listed them on their ballot somewhere, so they get a seat.
-This could even produce a rep with a seat with zero strength if every ballot ranked another seated candidate higher!
-These weird results are improbable, but not impossible.
+It is wildly improbable, but possible, that this could produce a rep with a seat with zero strength, because every ballot ranked another seated candidate higher.

 Top rank?